denpeshkov/cs-notes/Snoop-Based Multiprocessor Design.md

 - The position of the write in the serial bus order is completely determined, regardless of further actions
 - All future reads will return the new or later value (even if the value has not yet been written to the cache line or memory)

-The write is **committed** when a [[Snooping Cache Coherence Protocols|read-exclusive]] (write-miss or invalidate) transaction is placed on the bus.
+The write is **committed** when a [read-exclusive](Snooping%20Cache%20Coherence%20Protocols.md) (write-miss or invalidate) transaction is placed on the bus.
 The bus doesn't wait for the transaction to reach the destination and return a reply

-Thus, [[Cache Coherency|write serialization]] is defined by the order of transactions on the bus
+Thus, [write serialization](Cache%20Coherency.md) is defined by the order of transactions on the bus

 The write is **completed** when the updated value is actually placed in each cache physical memory